xmtp/xmtp-dot-org/docs/concepts/architectural-overview.md

 - All messages between two participants are stored in a single conversation topic.

-- No support for conversation IDs or other conversation metadata.

 - The conversation topic name includes the blockchain account addresses of the participants, revealing some identifying information.

 The conversation topic name uses this format: `dm-<participant-1-account-address>-<participant-2-account-address>`.